 Grand Illusion bassist Ric Stave.

-After hearing the overall 5-piece sound, the band was so blown away, they don't even care why they waited so long to add Mark, they're just glad he's here now.
-GRAND ILLUSION as a whole, both personally and musically, is better for it.
-Welcome home, Mark, welcome home!
+They don't even care why they waited so long to add Scott, they're just glad he's here now.
+With the addition of this musical dynamo, GRAND ILLUSION as a whole, both personally and musically, is better for it.